gsundeep-tech/notes/docs/ds_and_algo/trees.md

                 tree[1] = tree[3] + tree[2] = 18
                 [0, 18, 6, 12, 2, 4, 7, 5] # updating the value at 3rd idx

-        step 4: idx = 1
-                right = 1, left = 0
-                update at 0 index # anyways this won't be used
+        In the next iteration idx is 1 so loop will stop
         """

+        idx += self.nums_length # map index to the second half to upate the node self.tree[idx] = value

-        while idx > 0:
+        while idx > 1:
             left = idx
             right = idx
             if idx % 2 == 0: